Tukaram Omble: Biography

 Omble's widow receives the Ashok Chakra from president Pratibha Patil on 26 January 2009.

 Home Minister P. Chidambaram handing over a CNG fuel Pump to the family of Tukaram Omble.

 Omble joined the Mumbai police as a constable in 1991 after retiring from the Indian Army's Signal Corps as a naik.
 He was an ASI in the Mumbai Police.
-On 26 November he and his team were guarding a checkpoint when they were approached by two terrorists in a hijacked vehicle.
+On 26 November, 2008, he and his team were guarding a checkpoint when they were approached by two terrorists in a hijacked vehicle.
 After an initial shootout, one of the terrorists died inside the vehicle.
 The other terrorist, Ajmal Kasab, exited the vehicle and feigned surrender.
-As an unarmed Omble approached him, Kasab got up and opened fire.
-Omble stood in front of him and held on to the barrel of Kasab's rifle, which prevented the bullets from injuring anyone else apart from Omble, who died due to this action.
+Omble approached him unarmed, Kasab got up and opened fire.
+Omble stood in front of him and held on to the barrel of Kasab's rifle and took 12 bullets, which prevented the bullets from injuring anyone else apart from Omble, who died due to this action.
 Kasab was subsequently apprehended by the rest of Omble's team.

 The Government of India later awarded Omble with the Ashoka Chakra in recognition of his actions in helping to apprehend Kasab.